Milwaukee Power of Attorney Lawyers

 The governing Powers of attorney have changed significantly over the last 75 years, and Niebler Pyzyk understands and can help navigate these changes effectively.
 We offer comprehensive estate planning legal services and can help you protect your loved ones after death and prepare for a future of financial security.

-The agent has a duty to act in the best interest of the principal.
-They may not change or transfer their power of attorney or change the principal’s will.
+1. Duty of the Agent: The agent has a duty to act in the best interest of the principal.
+They are not permitted to change or transfer their power of attorney or alter the principal's will.

-Power of attorney ends upon death of the principal, meaning the agent cannot continue to make decisions on behalf of the deceased unless he or she was also named personal representative or executor of the will.
+2. Termination: Power of attorney ends upon the death of the principal, meaning the agent cannot continue to make decisions on behalf of the deceased unless they were also named personal representative or executor of the will.
 If the principal dies without a will, the agent may petition for the role of estate administrator or personal representative.

-An agent can quit their role at any time, but cannot designate a new agent to take over.
+3. Agent Resignation: An agent can quit their role at any time but cannot designate a new agent to take over their responsibilities.

 mother and daughter using power of attorney for health care in Wisconsin